Enginuity SALUTES LEVY CLARITY - Good News For Business

 The organisation, which represents more than 148,000 companies large and small in engineering and advanced manufacturing, has launched a free end-to-end service to help businesses successfully make the transition.

-The Semta Group is offering free consultations and fully assisted support to help both levy and non-paying levy businesses recruit, train and qualify apprentices across the country.
+The Enginuity Group is offering free consultations and fully assisted support to help both levy and non-paying levy businesses recruit, train and qualify apprentices across the country.

 The Government announcement of further details on the Apprenticeship Levy, due to be introduced next April, has been welcomed.

-Christian Warden, Head of Technical Services of Semta said: "We have been calling for clarity – and the Government is responding.
+Christian Warden, Head of Technical Services of Enginuity said: "We have been calling for clarity – and the Government is responding.

 "There is some good news for everyone here.